Kmystic/Turkey-Stories/README.md

 	  - This python code creates a HIT with two questions.
 	    - Question one asks the turker to copy the first sentence of the provided story to verify they are reading the story.
 	    - Question two asks the turker to pick from a set of sentences the best one to continue the story.
+	- mturk_vote_story.py
+	  - This python code creates a HIT with two questions.
+	    - Question one asks the turker to copy the first sentence of the second story to verify they are reading the story.
+	    - Question two asks the turker to pick from a set of stories the best story.